HuangChengtuo/vuePress-blog/docs/note/js.md

 class Parent {
   constructor(name) {
     this.name = name
-    this.className = 'parent'
+    this.className = "parent"
   }

   toString() {
-    return 'my name is ' + this.name
+    return "my name is " + this.name
   }
 }